simkarwin/mimo_keras/README.md

-# custome Data-Generator in TF-Keras
+# Custome Data-Generator for multiple-input multiple-output model in TF-keras
 Develop your own keras Data-Generator in TF-Keras to load and batch every data type with any format from a massive dataset in computers with limited main or GPU memory... mimo-keras is a package that enabled feeding model with any number and any type of inputs and outpuuts.